YASKAWA Standard Interface Commands

 CALL JOB:MSR_VIEW_PIECE_DATA ARGF"1;80" ARGF"STRING"

-The above example indicates that the robot sends the part SN to Mech-Metrics (with part ID 1), switches the main interface of the Mech-Metrics to the data view of this part, and saves the command status code in numeric register 80.
+In this example, the robot sends the part SN to Mech-Metrics (with part ID 1), switches the main interface to the corresponding part view, and stores the command status code in numeric register 80.

 Calibration

-This command is used for hand-eye calibration.
+This command is used for hand-eye calibration (extrinsic calibration).
 This command needs to be used in conjunction with the 3D Camera Calibration tool in the Camera menu bar of Mech-MSR.

 Calling Sequence